Generalized cohomology theories for algebraic stacks: Lisse extensions

 Let $\D^*$ be as in \ssecref{ssec:lim/lisse}.
 Define $\D^*_\mrm{Kan}$ as the right Kan extension of $\D^*$ from derived algebraic spaces to derived stacks.
 In this subsection we will show that the lisse extension $\D^*_\Bor$ agrees with $\D^*_\mrm{Kan}$ for a large class of stacks (see \corref{cor:Chowdhury}).
 This result was inspired by C.~Chowdhury's thesis \cite{Chowdhury}, and another proof of the comparison has appeared in \cite{ChowdhuryArXiv}.
 We will restrict our attention to classical (underived) stacks, since by derived invariance there is no loss of generality.

-\begin{defn} \leavevmode \begin{defnlist} \item If $Y$ is an algebraic space, a \emph{Chowdhury cover} of $Y$ is a smooth morphism $f : X \to Y$ of algebraic spaces such that there exists an algebraic space $Y'$ and a Nisnevich cover $Y' \twoheadrightarrow Y$ for which the base change $X \fibprod_Y Y' \to Y'$ admits a section.
+\begin{defn} \leavevmode \begin{defnlist} \item If $Y$ is an algebraic space, a \emph{Nis-Artin atlas} of $Y$ is a smooth morphism $f : X \to Y$ of algebraic spaces such that there exists an algebraic space $Y'$ and a Nisnevich cover $Y' \twoheadrightarrow Y$ for which the base change $X \fibprod_Y Y' \to Y'$ admits a section.